oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

      [Slack](https://join.slack.com/t/oscar-system/shared_invite/zt-thtcv97k-2678bKQ~RpR~5gZszDcISw).
    - Have a look at [our community page](https://oscar.computeralgebra.de/community/).
 4. Please also read our page on [Documenting OSCAR code](@ref).
+5. Look at existing code that does similar things to your project to get an idea of what OSCAR code should look like.
+Try to look at multiple examples.

 ## Overview
 In general you have to do